iptc/sportsml-3/README.md

 ## Features

+* Enhanced NewsML-G2 compatibility
+* Modular schema
+* New flexible tournament structure
+* Generic statistic structures
+* Semantic structures and vocabularies

 ### Support

-The IPTC Developer Site provides technical information about SportsML-G2.
+The IPTC [Developer Site] (http://dev.iptc.org/SportsML) provides technical information.

-The [SportsML Users Forum] (https://groups.yahoo.com/neo/groups/sportsml/info) is used to share experiences, raise questions and recommend and discuss changes to the SportsML-G2 standard.
-It also connects companies and organizations who use SportsML-G2 and vendors who create tools that process NewsML-G2 documents.
+The [SportsML Users Forum] (https://groups.yahoo.com/neo/groups/sportsml/info) is used to share experiences, raise questions and recommend and discuss changes to the SportsML standard.
+It also connects companies and organizations who use SportsML and vendors who create tools that process NewsML-G2 documents.